This article is part of a larger series on Payroll Services.

 Efficient HR tools

 Online onboarding, time and PTO tracking, and employee benefits (such as health insurance, retirement plans, and pay-as-you-go workers’ compensation) are just some of the HR features that come with QuickBooks Payroll.
-Unlike Gusto, its health insurance options are available across the United States.
+Unlike Gusto, its health insurance options are available across the US.
 However, if you’re looking for nonstandard benefits, ADP Run is a good choice since it offers retail and restaurant discounts for employees.

 Integration with TMS